 This salad is super simple and it’s a good break from the traditionally heavy, mayo-based American potato salads.
 I really like to use a good yellow potato like Yukon Gold as they seem to cook quicker and not turn to mush as easily.
-I would serve this salad with a savory chicken or lamb tajine.
-(You can find a link to many of my recipes by checking out the recipe index.)
+I would serve this salad with a savory tajine like one of these;

 - 1 pound yellow potatoes, peeled